 2. Research blogs that talk about your industry and keep a note of the authors.
 A quick Google search looking for the “top 10 blogs in xx industry to follow” will unearth a list of blogs to start with.
 I’d then recommend looking up the blog/ its author on Twitter to see how many people follow and engage with them, this is a good indication of the blogs readership (and author’s influence).

 3. Use a social influencer marketing database to reveal your perfect match.
-Meltwater’s tool lists more than 500 million global influencers in more than 60,000 different categories.
+Klear helps you find the right influencers for your brand by listing more than 500 million global influencers in more than 60,000 different categories.
 Searching through all those Instagram, Twitter, YouTube and blogger contact details to find the perfect one would be extremely overwhelming without the use of advanced search.
 As such, most social media influencer databases will allow you to filter searches.
 Meltwater offers the below search filters to help you find the needle in the haystack.

 - Area of expertise

 4. Influencers can, and should, be leveraged throughout the entire customer acquisition funnel; the key is to determine at which point in the funnel a particular influencer will provide the most value.
 The top of the funnel is about building awareness, so look for influencers who are up for creating content with you to drive brand reach and awareness, for example, host a joint webinar or co-brand a white paper.
 The middle of the funnel is where purchase preference is formed.
 Here, you want to partner with influencers who can help buyers evaluate your product via reviews, for example.
 Bloggers and Vloggers sit well in this part of the funnel.

 Make sure you know what the point of your influencer marketing campaign is, so that you can choose the right influencers for your brand.

 It’s a good idea to involve influencers early on in your content creation process, not just during the execution, as this helps improve buy-in.